rahiuhn/DMU/README.md

 ```

 ## Generate simulated dataset
 The algorithm allows the user to generate an artificial dataset but with limited functionality.
 The dataset generated contains 20 input features ```varnum```.
 80% of missing values ```maxmiss_per``` in each of the 20 features are missing completely at random.
 The correlation among 20 features lies in the range of [-0.5,0.5].
 Currently, only first three features are allowed to have effect on the model.
-The coefficient values are (0.2, 0.3, 0.4) with interaction coefficient of 10.
+The coefficient values are (0.2, 0.3, 0.4) with intercept coefficient of 10.
 The training dataset generated has no complete rows (NCR).
 ```
 dataset = data_sim(varnum =20, # 20 features
                    maxmiss_per= 0.8, # 80% missing per column